Assault and Battery

 When assault and battery are committed against individuals who are classified as members of the offender’s family, the crime is prosecuted under the commonwealth’s domestic assault and battery statute.
 Family members include the following:

-Cases involving domestic assault and battery in Hampton, Virginia Beach and elsewhere throughout the commonwealth are heard in Juvenile and Domestic Relations (JDR) Courts.
-The courts are authorized to issue emergency protective orders when appropriate to prevent further harm to victims while cases are pending.
+Cases involving domestic assault and battery in Hampton, Virginia Beach, and elsewhere throughout the commonwealth are heard in Juvenile and Domestic Relations (JDR) Courts.
+Additionally, these courts are authorized to issue emergency protective orders when appropriate, aiming to prevent further harm to victims while cases are pending.

-The criminal defense attorneys at The Law Offices of John W. Lee, P.C., have been successful in cases of domestic assault and battery in obtaining deferred disposition for individuals facing such charges for the first time.
+The criminal defense attorneys at The Law Offices of John W. Lee, P.C., have a track record of success in cases of domestic assault and battery.
+Particularly, they have been effective in obtaining deferred disposition for individuals facing such charges for the first time.
 Under a deferred disposition, the individual is placed on probation for up to two years.
 If the person fulfills the terms and conditions of probation, the charges are dismissed.

 Penalties for Virginia Assault and Battery

-As a rule, simple assault and battery and simple assault are misdemeanors punishable by fines up to $2,500 and up to 12 months in jail, but they increase in severity under the Virginia hate crimes statute if the victim is singled out because of any of the following:
+As a general rule, simple assault and battery and simple assault are misdemeanors punishable by fines up to $2,500 and up to 12 months in jail.
+However, under the Virginia hate crimes statute, they escalate in severity if the victim is targeted because of characteristics such as race, religion, or national origin.
+In such cases, if Assault and Battery is classified as a hate crime, enhanced punishments may apply.

-The assault and battery laws take special aim at individuals who attack police and law enforcement officers.
-Assault on a police officer is a felony punishable by a mandatory jail sentence of at six months, but a court can incarcerate the offender for up to five years.
+Moreover, assault and battery laws specifically target individuals who attack police and law enforcement officers.
+Assaulting a police officer is a felony, carrying a mandatory jail term of at least six months.
+Nevertheless, a court has the discretion to sentence the offender for up to five years.

 Hampton Roads Criminal Defense Attorneys

-Being charged with Assault and Battery or a similar crime could lead to incarceration, loss of certain rights or loss of job.
-These and other serious violations of the law, such as the Virginia assault on police officer statute, could result in a person going to prison.
+Facing charges of Assault and Battery or a similar crime may lead to incarceration, loss of specific rights, or job termination.
+Committing such serious violations of the law, like the Virginia assault on police officer statute, could result in imprisonment.

-We have four convenient Hampton Roads locations in Virginia Beach, Hampton, Chesapeake and Newport News servicing the surrounding cities of Norfolk, Portsmouth, Suffolk, Smithfield, Poquoson and Williamsburg and the York, James City and Gloucester counties.
+We maintain four convenient Hampton Roads locations in Virginia Beach, Hampton, Chesapeake, and Newport News, serving the surrounding cities of Norfolk, Portsmouth, Suffolk, Smithfield, Poquoson, and Williamsburg, as well as York, James City, and Gloucester counties.

-The Hampton Roads attorneys at The Law Offices of John W. Lee, P.C., have more than 70 years of combined legal experience.
-Find out more about what they can do by calling (757) 896-0868 to schedule a free and confidential initial consultation.
+The Hampton Roads attorneys at The Law Offices of John W. Lee, P.C., collectively possess over 70 years of legal experience.
+To learn more about our services, call (757) 896-0868 to arrange a free and confidential initial consultation.